icopy-site/awesome/docs/awesome/vim-galore.md

 When backup, swap, and undo files are all about text state, viminfo files are used for saving everything else that would otherwise be lost when quitting Vim.
-The viminfo file keeps histories (https://github.com/mhinz/vim-galore/blob/master/command line, search, input), registers, marks, buffer list, global variables etc.
+The viminfo file keeps histories (command line, search, input), registers, marks, buffer list, global variables etc.

 By default, the viminfo is written to `~/.viminfo`.